1Hive/default-token-list/.github/ISSUE_TEMPLATE/token-request.md

 ---

 - [ ] I understand that token listing is not required to use the Honeyswap Interface with a token.
-- [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the Uniswap default token list.
+- [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the Honeyswap default token list.
 - [ ] I will not ping the Discord about this listing request.

 **Please provide the following information for your token.**